Welcome to news area

 Prior to travel to the Americas, it's vital to check the Covid entry requiements, the FCDO website is a good starting point.
 Most countries require proof of double vaccination and the completion of a health entry form.

 The crime rates in many Latin American cities is higher than in Europe and since the covid pandemic, many countries continue to face economic unrest.
 Inflation is very high in Argentina and Brazil is in a state of political unrest following the November 2022 election.
 In early December 2022, the Peru President Castillo was impeached and outsted from office leading to widespread street protests.
+Ecuador remains unstable due to gang violence and political instability.

 Current highlights:

-• Ecuador: National state of emergency declared
+• Ecuador: 60 day state of emergency declared

 • Peru: Avain flu H5N1 killing 100 thousands of wild birds